Nativescript-Vue-Web/NativeScript-Vue-Web-Docs/src/docs/dialogs/alert-dialog.md

 sidebarDepth: 0
 ---

-# Alert Dialog
+# AlertDialog

 This is an overview of the most common usage of AlertDialog.
-For more information about the available properties, methods, or events, head over to [the complete API documentation for AlertDialog](https://docs.nativescript.org/api-reference/modules/_ui_dialogs_#alert).

 The `alert()` method shows a message and an OK button.
 Use it to show information and notifications that do not require an action from the user.